Lennix/HappyAuction/readme.txt

-HappyAuction v0.9.13
+HappyAuction v0.9.19

 DESCRIPTION
 ------------------------------------------------------------------------------
-HappyAuction is a C++ open source LUA scriptable Diablo 3 auction house bot.
+HappyAuction is a C++ open source LUA scripted Diablo 3 auction house bot.
-It offers full control over the AH.
+It offers full scripted control over the AH.
 Multiple clients are supported.
-Some popular bot scripts are included.
+Some popular bot sample scripts are included.
 Happy botting! :D

 INSTRUCTIONS
 ------------------------------------------------------------------------------
 1. Run bin/HappyAuction.exe
 2. In Diablo 3 visit the auction house
-3. Hit CTRL-F12 to start/stop the main script.
+3. Hit CTRL-F12 to start/stop the main script (SnipeBuyout bot by default).
    The taskbar icon will change color while script is active.
-4. The default sample script will run the basic buyout loop you see in other AH bots.
-5. See bin/Lua/Main.lua for further details.
+4. Edit bin/Lua/Main.lua to enable other sample scripts.

 INCLUDED BOTS